1-11: For Loops and State Variables

 }

-If we put highTemps in the Console, we can see each time a new highest temperature will occur:
+If we put highTemps in the Console, we can see each time a new highest temperature should occur:

 > highTemps